abhishekarya1/DSA-2k23/recusion.md

 - refer Samsung notes

 Two templates:
-1. Pick/NotPick - subsequences, permutations
+1. Pick/NotPick - subsequences
-2. FOR loop - combinations, there is no base case as such, not-pick step is absent
+2. FOR loop - permutations & combinations, there is no base case as such, not-pick step is absent

 Base cases: In Pick/NotPick it is `i == arr.size()`.
 In FOR loop approach base case isn't required since FOR loop range takes care of array traversal bounds